 - enrolled in an institution that provides post-secondary education, including vocational education from an accredited institution.

-Counties that intend to extend THP-Plus services should notify the California Department of Social Services by emailing the Independent Living Program Policy Unit at ILPPolicy@DSS.ca.gov.
+Counties that intend to extend THP-Plus services should notify the California Department of Social Services by emailing the Transition Age Youth Policy Unit at TAYPolicy@DSS.ca.gov.
 Counties should also notify providers in their county, as the contracts with these providers may have to be amended.
 Note: In a county that has opted into the THP-Plus extension, it is applicable to all eligible youth in THP-Plus.
 It cannot be applied on a case-by-case basis.
 On May 27, 2015, The California Department of Social Services released All County Information Notice I-40-15, discussing the THP-Plus extension.